 Fellows are selected in a single, annual competition.
-The annual application deadline is January 15 of the proposed year of sponsorship.
+The NEW application deadline is December 01, 2014.
 Please go to Smithsonian Online Academic Appointment System for submitting your application materials electronically.

 For applicants that are currently working at SERC or are affiliated with the agency, we are asking for additional application information.
 Applicants currently working at SERC should dedicate one page of the proposal to describing their research progress thus far.
 This progress report should include publications and presentations at conferences and meetings.
 Applicants affiliated with SERC should write a brief, 5-6 sentence paragraph including the following components: 1.) state your affiliation with SERC, 2.) the nature of the work, and 3.) provide evidence of progress (i.e. publications, etc.).